Muscle cell: Evolution

-In their paper, Andrikou and Arnone argue that to truly understand the evolution of muscle cells the function of transcriptional regulators must be understood in the context of other external and internal interactions.
-Through their analysis, Andrikou and Arnone found that there were conserved orthologues of the gene regulatory network in both invertebrate bilaterians and cnidarians.
+In their paper, Andrikou & Arnone (2015) argue that to truly understand the evolution of muscle cells, the function of transcriptional regulators must be understood in the context of other external and internal interactions.
+Through their analysis, Andrikou & Arnone found that there were conserved orthologues of the gene regulatory network in both invertebrate bilaterians and cnidarians.
 They argue that having this common, general regulatory circuit allowed for a high degree of divergence from a single well-functioning network.
-Andrikou and Arnone found that the orthologues of genes found in vertebrates had been changed through different types of structural mutations in the invertebrate deuterostomes and protostomes, and they argue that these structural changes in the genes allowed for a large divergence of muscle function and muscle formation in these species.
-Andrikou and Arnone were able to recognize not only any difference due to mutation in the genes found in vertebrates and invertebrates but also the integration of species-specific genes that could also cause divergence from the original gene regulatory network function.
-Thus, although a common muscle patterning system has been determined, they argue that this could be due to a more ancestral gene regulatory network being coopted several times across lineages with additional genes and mutations causing very divergent development of muscles.
-Thus it seems that the myogenic patterning framework may be an ancestral trait.
-However, Andrikou and Arnone explain that the basic muscle patterning structure must also be considered in combination with the cis regulatory elements present at different times during development.
-In contrast with the high level of gene family apparatuses structure, Andrikou and Arnone found that the cis-regulatory elements were not well conserved both in time and place in the network which could show a large degree of divergence in the formation of muscle cells.
-Through this analysis, it seems that the myogenic GRN is an ancestral GRN with actual changes in myogenic function and structure possibly being linked to later coopts of genes at different times and places.
+Andrikou & Arnone found that the orthologues of genes found in vertebrates had been changed through different types of structural mutations in the invertebrate deuterostomes and protostomes, and they argue that these structural changes in the genes allowed for a large divergence of muscle function and muscle formation in these species.
+Andrikou & Arnone were able to recognize not only any difference due to mutation in the genes found in vertebrates and invertebrates, but also the integration of species-specific genes that could also cause divergence from the original gene regulatory network function.
+Thus, although a common muscle patterning system has been determined, they argue that this could be due to a more ancestral gene regulatory network being co-opted several times across lineages with additional genes and mutations causing very divergent development of muscles.
+Thus, it seems that the myogenic patterning framework may be an ancestral trait.
+However, Andrikou & Arnone explain that the basic muscle patterning structure must also be considered in combination with the cis regulatory elements present at different times during development.
+In contrast with the high level of gene family apparatuses structure, Andrikou and Arnone found that the cis-regulatory elements were not well conserved both in time and place in the network, which could show a large degree of divergence in the formation of muscle cells.
+Through this analysis, it seems that the myogenic GRN is an ancestral GRN with actual changes in myogenic function and structure possibly being linked to later co-opting of genes at different times and places.

 Evolutionarily, specialized forms of skeletal and cardiac muscles predated the divergence of the vertebrate/arthropod evolutionary line.
 This indicates that these types of muscle developed in a common ancestor sometime before 700 million years ago (mya).
 Vertebrate smooth muscle was found to have evolved independently from the skeletal and cardiac muscle types.

 Invertebrate muscle cell types

-The properties used for distinguishing fast, intermediate, and slow muscle fibers can be different for invertebrate flight and jump muscle.
-To further complicate this classification scheme, the mitochondria content and other morphological properties within a muscle fiber can change in a tsetse fly with exercise and age.
+The properties used for distinguishing fast, intermediate, and slow muscle fibers can be different for invertebrate flight and jump muscles.
+To further complicate this classification scheme, the mitochondrial content, and other morphological properties within a muscle fiber, can change in a tsetse fly with exercise and age.